• Home

 Website

-The Berkeley Initiative for Transparency in the Social Sciences works to improve the credibility of science by advancing transparency, reproducibility, rigor, and ethics in research.
+The Berkeley Initiative for Transparency in the Social Sciences (BITSS) works to improve the credibility of science by advancing transparency, reproducibility, rigor, and ethics in research.
+The OSC has developped training material through small BITSS grants provided to our members.

 mpdl-logo